-Personally, I find the sound of a mechanical keyboard very appealing – a kind of feedback that lets you know a key has been successfully pressed.
+benefits of mechanical keyboards – Personally, I find the sound of a mechanical keyboard very appealing – a kind of feedback that lets you know a key has been successfully pressed.
 That satisfying click together with seeing a letter pop up on the screen confirms that all is well.
-But just what is a mechanical keyboard, and how is it better than regular ones?
+But just what is a benefits of mechanical keyboards, and how is it better than regular ones?

 Most of us use regular keyboards at work and at home, which are membrane keyboards with rubber domes.
 They are cheap, quiet, and gets the job done.

 So if membrane keyboards are “good enough”, just what are the main appeal of mechanical keyboards?

 Here are the the top 5 benefits to keep in mind.

 Mechanical keyboards have individual switches under each of the keys and this makes them more precise.
 It also means you can easily replace individual keys if they break or if you just want to customize your keyboard.
 Go for LED lighting effects if you’re a gamer, as this will provide some trendy visibility at night.

 Whatever you want, you can get it from mechanical keyboards.
 There are a lot of custom keycaps that you can buy online.
 There are some mechanical keyboards that come with key pullers so you can replace keys easily.

 Mechanical keyboards are considered easier to clean as you can remove individual keys.
 The switches are self-contained and can be re-attached.
 A disadvantage and inconvenience with a membrane keyboard on the other hand is that if something goes wrong, you need to replace the entire keyboard.

 Mechanical keyboards use more durable switches which means longevity is on their side.
 Research reveals that the rating for a membrane key is about 10 million key strokes against the 50 millions strokes of the mechanical.